SSWConsulting/SSW.Rules.Content/rules/windows-admin-center/rule.md

 Windows provides an inbuilt remote desktop connection that enables remote access to any computer or server within the network.
 In addition, there are third-party applications like [Remote Desktop Manager](/remote-desktop-manager/), which can be useful for managing remote connections.

 An alternative to RDM is Windows Admin Center (WAC), a web-based management tool designed to provide a centralized management console for multiple Windows Servers and computers.
-WAC offers a set of management features including performance monitoring, event log viewing, storage management, and PowerShell scripting - without needing to login to the server.
+WAC offers a set of management features including performance monitoring, event log viewing, storage management, and PowerShell scripting - without needing to log in to the server.

 Unlike RDM, WAC can be installed on a server or client system and accessed remotely through a browser, providing a more user-friendly and secure solution for managing Windows systems.
 This makes WAC the better choice for organizations looking to simplify their management workflows and improve security.